8 Practical employee engagement tips (on-premise staff)

 Open up the conversations.

-Ask your people what would help them.
+Ask your team what would help them.
 Small things matter!

 How can we best support each other, as a team?
 What do you wish I or your team leader was doing right now?